 However, we don't live in the red star's white dwarf.
 And if we don't know about the special deals out there from competing companies, we end up paying too much for bad service.
 And perhaps paying too much and ending up on the wrong train.

 I heartily recommend giving Westbahn a try.
 I loved every single journey.
+Between Vienna and Salzburg it is my preferred train.

 All the pictures were taken by my brother Hector, who is studying Art at the Hochschule für Angewandte Kunst in Vienna.
 You are most welcome.
 Check out his Instagram profile: @ettoreschofield